Summary

 I already own Caleres and am considering buying a stake in Designer Brands.
 The setups and math for each are almost identical.
 Total return upside potential could be as high as +50% over the next 12 months, if a severe recession is avoided.

 Worst-case scenarios of further large Wall Street losses generally (greater than -20% from today for the S&P 500) and a deep recession in 2023 could push prices for each down -30% to -40%.
-Any new issue sourcing the regular supply of shoes from Asia, particularly China, also bear watching.
+Any new issue sourcing the regular supply of shoes from Asia, particularly China, also bears watching.
 The appearance of tariffs (overseas or in America) plus additional COVID-19 supply disruptions could keep either company in check for price gains.

 The most probable scenario is the two stocks will have to fight another round of selling in the U.S. stock market and a slowing economy next year.
 With both enterprises paying 1% dividend yields currently, a +15% to +20% total return over 12 months is my baseline projection.
 Nothing spectacular for sure, but also a gain potentially beating the market/industry by a decent margin, when all is said and done.